Iron-Ham/RocketMouse/README.md

 #HurdleJumpr
-The GitHub home of the HurdleJumpr project.
+The home of the HurdleJumpr project.

 ## SRS